Karaneeswarar Temple, Mylapore: Architecture and Deities

-As per the legend, there used to be a young Brahmin in Mylapore who used to perform poojas to Shiv Linga.
-Through his penance, the young Brahmin found out that Lord Shiva was the cause of creation, protection and destruction of this universe.
-Thereafter, the Shiv Linga (the main deity of this temple) was called as Karaneeswara.
-(Karaneeswara means one who has causes).
-Even though there is no solid proof, it is widely believed that this temple might belong to the 12th century CE.

-The main deities of the temples are Karaneeswara (Shiva) and his consort Porkodi Amman.
-Both the deities are found in two separate shrines.
+The main deities are found in two separate shrines.
 The temple has a small tower and as per the tradition followed in all old South Indian temples, this temple also has bali peeth, flag staff and Nandi idol facing the main shrine.
-The entrance of the main shrine has the idols of Ganesha and Dhandayudhapani (Subramanya).
+The entrance of the main shrine has the idols of Shiva's son Ganesha and Dhandayudhapani (a form of Subramanya).

 The following shrines are also found in this temple: